Haidra-Org/horde-worker-reGen/README.md

 - Running the SDXL models requires around 9GB of consistently free system RAM.
 32GB+ installed is recommended.
 - Flux and Stable Cascade require around 20GB of consistently free system RAM.
 48GB+ installed is recommended.

 Models are loaded as needed and just-in-time.
-You can offer as many models as you want **provided you have an SSD, at least 32gb of ram, and at least 8gb of VRAM (see [Important Info](#important-info)**).
+You can offer as many models as you want **provided you have an SSD, at least 32gb of ram, and at least 8gb of VRAM (see [Important Notes](#important-notes)**).
 Workers with HDDs are not recommended at this time but those with HDDs should run exactly 1 model.
 A typical SD1.5 model is around 2gb each, while a typical SDXL model is around 7gb each.
 Offering `all` models is currently around 700gb total and we commit to keeping that number below 1TB with any future changes.

 > **Note**: We suggest you disable any 'sleep' or reduced power modes for your system while the worker is running.

 - If you have a **24gb+ vram card** (e.g., 4090, 3090):

   ```yaml
   - safety_on_gpu: true
   - high_performance_mode: true